2bndy5/daily-wallpaper-images/README.md

 ### Windows

-On windows, this app seems to have trouble setting the wallpaper for _virtual_ desktops.
+On windows, this app sets the wallpaper for all monitors' desktops.
-Technically, this app should set the wallpaper for all monitors' desktops, but this has not been tested (yet).
+But this can be made platform-exclusive option.

 ## Building from source